krmaxwell/krmaxwell.github.io/_posts/2015-04-xx-python-tricks-setdefault.md

 TypeError: first argument must be callable
 ```

-With `dict.setdefault()` I can do something like this to put a value deep into a
-dictionary even if I haven't created all the keys yet.
+With `dict.setdefault()`, I can do something like this to put a value deep into a dictionary even if I haven't created all the keys yet.

 ```
 incident = {}